astropy/astroquery/docs/mocserver/mocserver.rst

     CDS/J/ApJS/257/54/table1 ...          catalog
          CDS/III/39A/catalog ...          catalog

-This astropy has only 3 rows although we know that more datasets match the query.
+This result has only 3 rows although we know that more datasets match the query.
 The result will come faster than requesting all results.

 Returning a ``mocpy`` object as a result
 ----------------------------------------

-I you need want the union of all the MOCs of the datasets matching the query, you can get the result as a `mocpy.MOC`, `mocpy.TimeMOC`, or `mocpy.STMOC` object instead of an `astropy.table.Table` by setting the parameter ``return_moc`` to ``smoc``, ``tmoc``, or ``stmoc``.
+If you want the union of all the MOCs of the datasets matching the query, you can get the result as a `mocpy.MOC`, `mocpy.TimeMOC`, or `mocpy.STMOC` object instead of an `astropy.table.Table` by setting the parameter ``return_moc`` to ``smoc``, ``tmoc``, or ``stmoc``.
 An additional parameter ``max_norder`` allows to set the resolution/precision